mattermost/docs/source/process/sg_document-structure.rst

 Structure and organization are an important part of a document's ease of use and its understandability.
 Information should be organized and presented in a logical order, with similar subjects grouped together in the same section.

 In most cases, a document has a title, an introductory paragraph, and one or more sections.

 Try to keep only one topic in a page.
 Shorter topics are easier to reuse in other documents, are easier to write and edit, and are easier to translate.

+An exception are educational guides.
+These guides have a title, set clear expectations for a well defined target audience and explain the matter step by step.

 Document Title
 --------------